-Interest rate fluctuations can send ripple effects throughout the economy – and it’s possible these effects could have an impact on stocks, bonds and other investments.
+Interest rate fluctuations can send ripple effects throughout the economy.
+While the recent interest rate cuts are meant to support and stimulate current economic activity, it’s possible they also have an impact on stocks, bonds and other investments.

 The Federal Reserve (Fed) has a dual mandate: to promote maximum employment and price stability.
 One of the ways they do this is through adjusting short-term interest rates.

 If economic growth is lagging and unemployment is rising, the Fed can lower interest rates to make it cheaper to borrow, which should spur hiring, investing and consumer spending.

 On the other hand, when the economy is growing quickly, the Fed may become concerned about inflation.
 In this case, the Fed can pump the breaks and raise interest rates to make borrowing more expensive and, in turn, dampen spending.

 When reviewing the Fed’s previous actions, you can see these scenarios map out.
 For example, leading up to and during the financial crisis in 2007 and 2008, the Fed drastically lowered rates to help jump-start a flagging economy.
 Eight years later, rates were still hovering close to zero.
 As the economy strengthened, the Fed raised interest rates 9 times between 2015 and 2018.

 More recently, the Fed cut interest rates 3 times in 2019 as the economy showed signs of slowing, twice in 2020 – to near zero again – to curb the economic effects of the coronavirus pandemic.1

 Interest rates and bonds have an inverse relationship: When interest rates rise, bond prices fall, and vice versa.
 Newly issued bonds will have higher coupons after rates rise, making bonds with low coupons issued in the lower-rate environment worth less.

 It’s helpful to understand the following three concepts regarding the bond and interest rate relationship.